 Contaminated solid waste consists of solid waste contaminated with radioactive material that cannot be decontaminated.
 This waste will be classified as 11e.(2) byproduct material as defined by federal and state regulations.
 This byproduct material consists of solids generated through concentration of wastewater, filters, personal protective equipment, spent resin, piping, etc. URE owns a licensed, 11e.(2) byproduct material disposal site at Shirley Basin which can receive these materials.
-It is estimated that the Project will produce approximately 90 cubic yards of 11e.(2) byproduct material is based on the waste generation rates of similar uranium ISR facilities.
+It is estimated that the Project will produce approximately 90 cubic yards of 11e.(2) byproduct material as waste per year.
+This estimate is based on the waste generation rates of similar uranium ISR facilities.